myllynen/byteman-automation-tutorial/README.md

 already generic, manually creating and updating potentially a large set of Byteman scripts would be tedious and error prone.
-It would also impose a requirent for anyone wanting to use the tool for tracing to be rather familiar with Byteman, ideally only the knowledge of the application under investigation would be needed.
+It would also impose a requirent for anyone wanting to use the tool for tracing to be rather familiar with Byteman, ideally only the overall knowledge of the application under investigation would be needed.

 The Byteman JMX helper from the previous example is unchanged but a new